farhadjaman/Teebay/project-documentation.md

 2. I have created the services to handle that would add transaction record to the server based on types (Renting and selling).

 3. In the client, I have created mutations and queries to handle the transaction, created proper UI to showcase the transaction.

+## Challenges: Ensuring Reusability and Data Consistency

+### Reusability Challenge
+I tackled the challenge of ensuring code reusability across the application by implementing reusable components, custom hooks, HOCs, and centralized configurations for routes and API services.
+This approach significantly reduced code duplication and improved maintainability of the application.

+### Data Consistency Challenge
+Maintaining data consistency between the client cache and database proved challenging, particularly for real-time updates after product modifications or deletions.
+I resolved this using Apollo Client's inline cache management and strategic refetch policies, ensuring the UI immediately reflects any data changes while maintaining optimal performance.

+## Conclusion

+By focusing on reusability, modularity, and performance, the frontend implementation became scalable and maintainable.
+The structured approach to routing not only improved developer experience but also enhanced the application's efficiency and user experience.
+These improvements ensure that future features can be integrated seamlessly without major refactors, making the project more adaptable to evolving requirements.